Jenkins integration

 - Restart Jenkins when prompted.

-2. Update the global tool
+2. Update the report generation tool

 - Go to Manage Jenkins → Tools.